Inas1234/compiler_in_cpp/README.md

 # SyClone Programing Language

-Welcome to SyClone, a simple programming language with a focus on pattern printing.
-This README provides a concise guide on how to use the language and a brief overview of its syntax.
+Welcome to SyClone, Syclone is a programming language that is being developed in C++.
+It is designed to be easy to use with a simple syntax.
+The language is compiled in C++ into Assembly code which can then be executed.

 ## Requirements
 To begin using the language you need: